Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 - You begins babbling and is incapable of normal speech.
 Spells that has the Verbal (V) component can't be cast.
 - You have :d20-disadv: **Disadvantage** on Intelligence and Wisdom :d20-save: **Saving Throws**.
-- You can't take :rsc-reaction: **Reaction** and must roll a :die-d10:d10 at the start of each of your turns to determine a behavior for that turn.
+- You can't take :rsc-r: **Reaction** and must roll a :die-d10:d10 at the start of each of your turns to determine a behavior for that turn.

     | :die-d10:**d10** | **BEHAVIOUR** |
     | :-: | --- |